 If you want to find a doctor who specializes in treating and managing PE, the American Society of Hematology offers a tool to look up healthcare professionals near you.

 Injectable prescription medicinesOften, healthcare professionals begin treatment for a PE using intravenous or injectable blood thinners to help stop the blood clot from growing larger and help prevent other blood clots from forming.
 You may receive an injectable blood thinner for a few days before starting an oral blood thinner like warfarin (Coumadin®), dabigatran (Pradaxa®), or edoxaban (Savaysa®).
 Once the oral blood thinner becomes effective, the injectable medicine is stopped.Examples of injectable PE medicines:

 Oral prescription medicinesOral blood thinners are also prescribed to help stop the blood clot in your lung from growing larger and help prevent other DVT blood clots from forming in your legs.
 You do not need to use an injectable blood thinner before starting XARELTO® or apixaban (Eliquis®), but warfarin (Coumadin®), dabigatran (Pradaxa®), and edoxaban (Savaysa®) may only be taken after you have been treated with an injectable blood thinner.Examples of oral PE blood thinners:

 - XARELTO® (rivaroxaban)

 Surgical and nonsurgical procedures

-- In the case of a severe blood clot, or if other medicines are not working, your healthcare professional may try a clot buster, or thrombolytic therapy, which is given by IV or injected directly into the clot through a catheter to quickly dissolve the clot.
+- In the case of a severe blood clot, or if other medicines are not working, your healthcare professional may try a clot buster, or thrombolytic therapy, which is given by IV or injected directly into the blood clot through a catheter to quickly dissolve it.

-- In rare cases, the clot may be removed surgically.
+- In rare cases, the blood clot may be removed surgically.